saltysystems/overworld/doc/quickstart.md

 we call a 'tick'.
 For the chat zone, we'll start by building the skeleton of this behavior with its required callbacks.
 Start a new file in the `src/` directory, called `chat_zone.erl`.
-We'll include the entire file here, and then go through it line by line:
+We'll include the entire file here, and then go through the gist of it:

 ```erlang
 -module(chat_zone).